-State: GA Report Date: 4/1/2024 Submitted by: Dipti Patel
+State: GA Report Date: 4/1/2024 Submitted by: Dipti Patel Regional Reviewer:

-Regional Reviewer:

-System to be CRASHDRIVERVEHICLEROADWAY Impacted CITATION/ADJUDICATIONX_EMS/INJURY OTHER specify: Performance X_ACCURACY X_TIMELINESS X_COMPLETENESS Area(s) to be ACCESSIBILITYX_UNIFORMITYINTEGRATION impacted OTHER specify: Performance Narrative Description of the Measure Measure used to Increase the average incident validity score for all calls submitted to GEMSIS Elite. track Improvement(s) Validity score is a method to assess the accuracy, completeness, and uniformity of the data that is entered in GEMSIS Elite.
+CRASH DRIVER VEHICLE ROADWAY System to be CRASH DRIVER VEHICLE ROADWAY CITATION/ADJUDICATION X EMS/INJURY Impacted Dorformonos OTHER specify: Performance X_ACCURACYX_TIMELINESSX_COMPLETENESS Area(s) to be ACCESSIBILITYX_UNIFORMITYINTEGRATION impacted OTHER specify: Performance Narrative Description of the Measure Increase the average incident validity score for all calls submitted to GEMSIS Elite.
+Measure used to Increase the average incluent validity score for all calls submitted to GEWSIS Line. track Improvement(s) Validity score is a method to assess the accuracy, completeness, and uniformity of the data that is entered in GEMSIS Elite.
 Some rules even address timeliness.
 GEMSIS Elite currently has 304 active validation rules in place - these validation rules contain previous existing rules and added additional rules for NEMSIS v3.5 data elements, or business logic, rules are assigned point values based on the relative importance of the respective rule.
 Most (n = 230) rules have a point value of 1.
 A point value of 1 means that if that rule is triggered, then that record loses 1 point - all records start at a score of 100, and each validation rule reduces the validation score.
 Agencies are required to maintain an average validation score of 95 or above on calls submitted.
 Agencies are also required to monitor their data on a weekly basis for accuracy, completeness, uniformity, and timeliness.
-Accuracy Validation Rule Example(s): The following rules address the accuracy of the data in GEMSIS Elite by not allowing conflicting values (e.g., for eResponse.08 - Type of Dispatch Delay, you can't answer both "Technical Failure" and "None/No Delay"). • Rule ID: 3662 = Type of Dispatch Delay (eResponse.09) has conflicting values (1 point) • Rule ID: 533 = Type of Scene Delay (eResponse.10) is required when scene time greater than 10 minutes (1 point) • Rule ID: 535 = Type of Transport Delay (eResponse.11) has conflicting values (1 point) Rule ID: 536 = Type of Turn-Around Delay (eResponse.12) has conflicting values (1 point) Timeliness Validation Rule Example(s): The following rules addresses the timeliness of the data submitted to GEMSIS Elite, by deducting 5 points if the back in service time is more than 36 hours after the call started - this is usually due to the crew neglecting to show that the unit is in service, which delays the submission of the data to GEMSIS Elite. • Rule ID: 3825 = Unit Back in Service (eTimes.13) is more than 36 hours after Unit Notified by Dispatch (eTimes.03) (5 points and Error Level) • Rule ID: 3826 = Unit Back in Service (eTimes.13) should not be more than 24 hours after Unit Notified by Dispatch Date/Time (eTimes.03) (1 point and Warning Level)
+Accuracy Validation Rule Example(s): The following rules address the accuracy of the data in GEMSIS Elite by not allowing conflicting values (e.g., for eResponse.08 - Type of Dispatch Delay, you can't answer both "Technical Failure" and "None/No Delay").
+Rule ID: 3662 = Type of Dispatch Delay (eResponse.08) has conflicting values (1 point) Rule ID: 533 = Type of Response Delay (eResponse.09) has conflicting values.
+(1 point) Rule ID: 534 - Type of Scape Delay (eResponse.10) is required when Rule ID: 534 = Type of Scene Delay (eResponse.10) is required when scene time greater than 10 minutes (1 point) Output Description: Rule ID: 535 = Type of Transport Delay (eResponse.11) has conflicting values (1 point) Rule ID: 536 = Type of Turn-Around Delay (eResponse.12) has conflicting values (1 point) Timeliness Validation Rule Example(s): The following rules addresses the timeliness of the data submitted to GEMSIS Elite, by deducting 5 points if the back in service time is more than 36 hours after the call started - this is usually due to the crew neglecting to show that the unit is in service, which delays the submission of the data to GEMSIS Elite.
+Rule ID: 3825 = Unit Back in Service (eTimes.13) is more than 36 hours after Unit Notified by Dispatch (eTimes.03) (5 points and Error Level) Rule ID: 3826 = Unit Back in Service (eTimes.13) should not be more than 24 hours after Unit Notified by Dispatch Date/Time (eTimes.03) (1 point and Warning Level)